 Internal Links:

-The Content Agent uses your product data, configurable recipes, and search intent signals to generate category page content that would have taken your team hours to brief and weeks to produce.
+Similar AI's agents use your product data, configurable recipes, and search intent signals to automate category page content that would have taken your team hours to brief and significantly longer to produce manually.